FusionAuth/terraform-provider-fusionauth/docs/resources/registration.md

 ## Import

-In Terraform v1.5.0 and later, use an `import` block to import application scopes using the application ID and scope ID, separated by a colon.
+In Terraform v1.5.0 and later, use an `import` block to import a registration using the user ID and application ID, separated by a colon.
 For example:

 ```hcl
 import {